github/codeql/docs/language/learn-ql/intro-to-data-flow.rst

 Normal data flow vs taint tracking
 **********************************

-In the standard CodeQL libraries, we make a distinction between 'normal' data flow and taint tracking.
+In the standard libraries, we make a distinction between 'normal' data flow and taint tracking.
 The normal data flow libraries are used to analyze the information flow in which data values are preserved at each step.

 For example, if you are tracking an insecure object ``x`` (which might be some untrusted or potentially malicious data), a step in the program may 'change' its value.
 So, in a simple process such as ``y = x + 1``, a normal data flow analysis will highlight the use of ``x``, but not ``y``.